Understanding where you have an edge and where you don’t can help you prevent problems, spot opportunities others miss, and rapidly learn.

 While most people are concerned with the size of their circle, it’s a lot more important to know when you are approaching the perimeter.

 Circle Of Competence

-Buffett describes the circle of competence of one of his business managers, a Russian immigrant with poor English who built the largest furniture store in Nebraska:
+Warren Buffett described circle of competence using one of his former business managers, Rose Blumkin, a Russian immigrant with poor English who built the largest furniture store in Nebraska:

 I couldn’t have given her $200 million worth of Berkshire Hathaway stock when I bought the business because she doesn’t understand stock.
 She understands cash.
 She understands furniture.
 She understands real estate.
 She doesn’t understand stocks, so she doesn’t have anything to do with them.
 If you deal with Mrs. B in what I would call her circle of competence… She is going to buy 5,000 end tables this afternoon (if the price is right).
 She is going to buy 20 different carpets in odd lots, and everything else like that [snaps fingers] because she understands carpet.
 She wouldn’t buy 100 shares of General Motors if it was at 50 cents a share.

 It did not hurt Mrs. B to have such a narrow area of competence.
 In fact, one could argue the opposite.
 Her rigid devotion to that area allowed her to focus.
-Only with that focus could she have overcome her handicaps to achieve such extreme success.
+Only by focusing on one thing could she overcome her handicaps and achieve such extreme success.

-In fact, Charlie Munger takes this concept outside of business altogether and into the realm of life in general.
-The essential question he sought to answer: Where should we devote our limited time in life, to achieve the most success?
-Charlie’s simple prescription:
+Charlie Munger applies the concept to life in general.
+He sought to answer the essential question: Where should we devote our limited time to achieve the most success?